 On the morning of February 12, 1885, when the miners reported for duty, they were told to wait as tremors were shaking the ground.
 Taking precautions, as several cave-ins had previously occurred, the night shift came to the surface, and the day crew waited.
 Within minutes a massive cave-in occurred, collapsing tunnels down to the seventh level and shutting off the richest part of the mine.
 The cause of the collapse was blamed on inadequately timbered tunnels bearing the tremendous weight of the rain and snow soaked ground above.
 The collapse was so great that the cave-in was felt as far away as Milford, where some windows were reportedly broken.
 Fortunately, no one was killed, but the cave-in spelled the eventual demise of Frisco.

 By 1885 over $60,000,000 in zinc, copper, lead, silver, and gold had been hauled away from Frisco by mule train and the Utah Southern Railroad.
 After the collapse of the mine, it began to produce again within a year, but never on the scale of its fabulous past.

-By the turn of the century only fourteen businesses were still alive in Frisco and its population had decline to 500.
+By the turn of the century, only 14 businesses were still alive in Frisco and its population had declined to 500.
 By 1912, only twelve businesses existed in the dwindling town of 150.
 By the 1920s, Frisco was a ghost town.

-In 1982, Frisco’s kilns were placed on National Register of Historic Places.
+In 1982, Frisco’s kilns were placed on the National Register of Historic Places.

 In 2002, a mining company began to rework the mines of Frisco, so only the charcoal kilns and cemetery are accessible today.
 Frisco, Utah, is just off route 21, 15 miles west of Milford.